-These giant Reese's Peanut Butter Cookies are loaded with mini Reese's cups inside and topped with a full sized peanut butter cup on top!
-These impressive cookies stay soft for days, making them perfect for gifting or a cookie exchange.
+These giant bakery-style Reese's Peanut Butter Cookies are loaded with mini cups inside and a full size Reese's cup melted on top.

 Prep Time20 minutesminutes